abstracta/jmeter-java-dsl/docs/guide/README.md

 ## Use part of a response in a following request (aka: correlation)

-It is a usual requirement while creating a test plan for an application to be able to use part of a response (e.g.: a generated ID, token, etc) in a subsequent request.
+It is a usual requirement while creating a test plan for an application to be able to use part of a response (e.g.: a generated ID, token, etc.) in a subsequent request.
 This can be easily achieved using JMeter extractors and variables.
 Here is an example with jmeter-java-dsl:

 ```java
 import static org.assertj.core.api.Assertions.assertThat;